 A PDF of the outbreak data is available online at https://www.rileycountyks.gov/DocumentCenter/View/19550/10-19-public-outbreak-information

 Percent positive information is updated each Monday and is also posted online in the Data & Info section of the Riley County Coronavirus web page at http://rileycountyks.gov/coronavirus.

 Case counts are preliminary and subject to verification.

 The next video update will be Wednesday, October 21 at 4:15 p.m. on the Riley County Health Department’s Facebook page at https://www.facebook.com/Rileycountyhealthdepartment/.

 Drive up flu shots are now available at the health department.
 Please make an appointment by calling 785-776-4779 ext.
 7675 or schedule an appointment online at http://www.rileycountyks.gov/Flu.
-Patients with health insurance will not pay out-of-pocket for the flu shot and RCHD will bill insurance companies directly.
-Patients who do not have health insurance will be asked to pay a $20 fee for the injection, but will not be charged the full price of the vaccine.
+RCHD will bill insurance for flu shots.
+Adults and children without insurance will not be charged for the vaccine, but will be asked to pay a $20 fee for the flu shot.

 For more information about Riley County’s response to the Coronavirus (COVID-19) pandemic, visit the Riley County website at www.rileycountyks.gov/coronavirus, follow RCHD on Facebook at /Rileycountyhealthdepartment/ and Twitter @RileyCoHealth.